 Protein per 7 oz: 20 grams

-If you're looking to lose weight and/or build muscle, yogurt should be a staple in your diet.
+If you’re looking to lose weight and/or build muscle, yogurt should be a staple in your diet.
 A study printed in the Journal of Nutrition found that probiotics like the ones found in yogurt helped obese women lose nearly twice the weight compared to those who did not consume probiotics.
-Choose wisely: Skip over low-fat and fat-free—they're skimmed of nutrients and satiating power—and flavored yogurts, which can contain almost as much sugar as a dessert.
-Choose a brand from our exclusive guide to the best brand name yogurts for weight loss.
+Choose wisely: Skip over low-fat and fat-free—they’re skimmed of nutrients and satiating power—and flavored yogurts, which can contain almost as much sugar as a dessert.

 Protein per cup: 8 grams